-Since sexual harassment makes a significant impact on both individuals and sports organisations, the Equal Opportunities Commission (EOC) believes that it would be too late to take remedial action after an incident has happened; instead, proactive adoption of preventive measures is a more desirable approach.
+Since sexual harassment makes a significant impact on both individuals and social service agencies, the Equal Opportunities Commission (EOC) believes that it would be too late to take remedial action after an incident has happened; instead, proactive adoption of preventive measures is a more desirable approach.

-Developing a sexual harassment policy for sports organisations
+Developing an anti-sexual harassment policy for social service agencies

-Some parts of a sexual harassment policy, for instance, the legal definition of sexual harassment, are standardised.
-However, quite a number of particulars should be tailormade, subject to the needs and resources of individual sports organisations.
-For instance, it may not be feasible for a small-size organisation to set up a panel to handle complaints.
-Through the formulation process, the sports organisations can further develop a deeper understanding of the nature of sexual harassment and hence, implement the anti-sexual harassment measures more proactively in future.
-If the employees / members / other representatives are consulted or engaged in the discussion before the adoption of the policy, the legitimacy of the sexual harassment policy will be enhanced.
+Some parts of an anti-sexual harassment policy, for instance, the legal definition of sexual harassment, are standardised.
+However, quite a number of particulars should be tailor-made, subject to the needs and resources of individual agencies.
+For instance, it may not be feasible for a small-size agency to set up a panel to handle complaints.
+Through the formulation process, the agencies can develop a deeper understanding of the nature of sexual harassment and hence, implement the anti-sexual harassment measures more proactively in future.
+If the employees / members / other representatives are consulted or engaged in the discussion before the adoption of the policy, the legitimacy of the anti-sexual harassment policy will be enhanced.
 A successful implementation of the policy can be envisaged.

-Although there is no "one-size-fits-all" policy, some elements are essential for a sexual harassment policy.
-The EOC has compiled all the important elements into a "Framework for Sexual Harassment Policy in Sports Organisations" for reference.
+Although there is no "one-size-fits-all" policy, some elements are essential for an antisexual harassment policy.
+The EOC has compiled all the important elements into a "Framework for Anti-Sexual Harassment Policy in Social Service Agencies" for reference.

 II.
-Framework for Sexual Harassment Policy in Sports Organisations in Sports Organisations
+Framework for Anti-Sexual Harassment Policy in Social Service Agencies

-Regardless of whether or not a sexual harassment policy has been formulated in your sports organisation, you may take the elements listed in this Framework as a checklist to check against the sexual harassment policy which is to be / has been adopted, and to consider making any further improvements.
+Regardless of whether or not an anti-sexual harassment policy has been formulated in your social service agency, you may take the elements listed in this Framework as a checklist to check against the anti-sexual harassment policy which is to be / has been adopted, and to consider making any further improvements.

-Framework for Sexual Harassment Policy
+Framework for Anti-Sexual Harassment Policy in Social Service Agencies